Join the Hospice and Life Size Models in climbing the highest mountain in South Wales and the horseshoe challenge and become a Hospice Trooper!

 Building on the successful #BWW 2019, for our 2021 event, we have gone one better.
 We present you with the Big Welsh Walk or for those seeking more, the Big Welsh Challenge.
 Whichever route you pick, be sure to visit the Safari at the summit this year!

-On Saturday 15th May 2021, teams of Hospice Troopers will be taking on the Big Welsh Walk scaling Pen-y-Fan and for those seeking more, the Big Welsh Challenge; the Horseshoe Challenge.
+On DATE TO BE CONFIRMED 2021, teams of Hospice Troopers will be taking on the Big Welsh Walk scaling Pen-y-Fan and for those seeking more, the Big Welsh Challenge; the Horseshoe Challenge.

 The Big Welsh Walk involves climbing Pen-y-Fan, a strenuous mountain walk on well-made footpaths.
 As highest peak in South Wales, Pen-y-Fan stands at 886m (2,907ft) above sea level and overlooks breath taking scenery, rolling countryside and impressive mountains.